gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - follow button shows 'pending' if the request to follow is pending
 - When a user sees their own name, the follow button will not be visible
    - User objects do not contain FollowButtonState of the user who made the request
+- When a user taps on the button and it takes an action, the button updates
+   - upon **successful** api response, update the button